kolakiran/Hotspot/README.md

 Since it is less time duration, used jQuey to make Ajax calls.
 And also used Google API to get the zip code based on current location.
 HTML5 and CSS3 for frontend design.

 # Hotspot

+I am writing to formally announce my resignation from my position at BMO, effective today, 04/17/2024.
+This was not an easy decision to make, and it comes after careful consideration and the acceptance of an opportunity that will further my career growth and development.

+As we have worked closely together, I am committed to ensuring a smooth transition and will do everything in my power to hand over my responsibilities effectively.
+Please let me know the steps I should follow during the notice period.

+Additionally, could you please confirm my last working day?
+I need to update my vendor and ensure all affairs are in order for a seamless transition.

+I look forward to staying in touch, and I hope to cross paths again in the future.
+Thank you for your support and understanding.